scunning1975/collegio-carlo-alberto/README.md

 ## Who Is This For?

-Economists, data scientists, policy analysts, and researchers working with longitudinal or panel data who want to:
+Social Science doctoral students working on diff-in-diff projects seeking to:

 - Understand when and how DiD assumptions break down
 - Learn how modern tools address those problems